 "You know…I was from West Texas, and Flair was the little hotshot snotty-nosed punk.
 It was his stage now…he wanted to be the top heel.
 That’s where we were then.

-"We get out, and we’re taking a leak on the side of the road, no clothes on, laughing and giggling – we thought this was so funny – and as we’re taking a leak right there on the road, Jimmy takes off and just leaves us there – bare-assed naked on the highway.
+"We get out, and we’re taking a leak on the side of the road, no clothes on, laughing and giggling – we thought this was so funny.
+As we’re taking a leak right there on the road, Jimmy takes off and just leaves us there – bare-assed naked on the highway.

 "I did have my boots on, [but] Ric didn’t – so it’s just rocks and sand-burn on the road.
 He says, ‘Can you carry me?
 I can’t walk…’